inconvergent/cl-gmsh/docs/gmsh.md

  ;      - num         : smallest number of polys in a node.
  ;      - mode        : acceleration structure.
  ;      - num-buckets : SAH estimation buckets.
- ;      - sort-lvl    : no SAH estimation below this level.
- ;      - sort-num    : no SAH estimation when less than sort-num polys.
  ;
  ;   Source file: /data/x/gmsh/src/gmsh/gmsh.lisp
 ```